storage systems FARM. STORAGE. Give reasons for the storage of farm produce.

 1. High of construction

-Some of the methods of storing farming produce require high cost of construction and maintenance.
-Since most of our farmers are poor, they cannot adopt these methods, for example silo and cold loom storage.
+Some of the methods of storing farming produce require high costs of construction and maintenance.
+Since most of our farmers are poor, they cannot adopt these methods, for example, silo and cold loom storage.

 2. The nature of produce